Shops shuttered, streets deserted as Kashmir loses special status and is divided

 India is hoping that by opening up property rights in Kashmir to people from outside the region it can reignite economic growth, create jobs and turn the focus away from the militancy in which more than 40,000 people have died.

 It blames Pakistan for keeping the revolt alive, allegations that the nuclear-armed neighbour denies.
+Chinese Foreign Ministry spokesman Geng Shuang said Kashmir was a dispute left from history and it should be peacefully resolved.

+“The Indian government officially announced the establishment of so called Jammu Kashmir territory and Ladakh Union territory which included some of China’s territory into its administrative jurisdiction,” Geng said at a news briefing.

+“China deplores and firmly opposed that.
+India unilaterally changes its domestic law and administrative divisions, challenging China’s sovereignty and interests.
+This is awful and void, and this is not effective in any way and will not change the fact that the area is under China’s actual control.”

+India and China fought a war in 1962 and since then have been unable to resolve their border dispute.
+Pakistan and India have fought two wars since independence in 1947 and engaged in an aerial clash over the territory.

-On Thursday, there was little traffic on the streets of Srinagar, the main city, except for children going to school to complete hastily arranged exams.
-Many children have been kept out of school since the August clampdown.
+On Thursday, there was little traffic on the streets of Srinagar, the main city in Indian Kashmir, except for children going to school to complete hastily arranged exams.
+Many children have been kept out of school since the August clamp-down.

 Shops were shut as a mark of opposition against Kashmir’s new status.